In contrast to monogamy, polygamy refers to marriages among three or more people; only 2% of the global population lives

-Polygamy is the general, gender-neutral term for any marriage between three or more people.
+Polygamy is the general, gender-neutral term for any marriage among three or more people.
 Polygyny is a specific term used to describe a marriage that includes one husband and at least two wives.
 This is by far the most common (and the most frequently legal) form of polygamy.
 Polyandry is a specific term used to describe marriages between one wife and at least two husbands.

-Group marriage is blanket term for marriages that include multiple husbands as well as multiple wives.
+Group marriage is a blanket term for marriages that include multiple husbands as well as multiple wives.
 Polyamory is the practice of having multiple romantic relationships, with all parties having full knowledge and granting full consent.
-Not related to marriage.
+The term is not related to marriage.
 Polygeny is the (outdated) theory that humankind's different races evolved from different sets of ancestors.
 This term is unrelated to polygamy but is occasionally confused with "polygyny", so it is included here for the sake of clarity.

 Buddhists regard marriage as a secular affair rather than a sacrament.
-As such, each Buddhist country has its own stance on polygamy.
+Each Buddhist country thus has its own stance on polygamy.
 For example, Thailand legally recognized polygamy in 1955, whereas Myanmar outlawed polygyny in 2015.

 In Christianity, the Roman Catholic Church condemns polygamy, as do most protestant churches.
 However, the Lutheran Church accepts some polygamists, and the Anglican Communion ruled in 1988 that polygamy was permissible in some circumstances.

 This subsect of Christianity is known for its historically atypical stance on polygamy.
-In the United States, the Utah-based Church of Jesus Christ of Latter-day Saints Mormons practiced polygamy, which it called "plural marriage", from 1847 to 1890.
+In the United States, the Utah-based Church of Jesus Christ of Latter-day Saints Mormons practiced polygamy, which it called "plural marriage," from 1847 to 1890.
 The U.S. government made polygamy illegal in 1862, largely in response to the LDS Church.
-The church, realizing that support for polygamy was likey preventing Utah's statehood, outlawed the practice in 1890.
+The church, realizing that support for polygamy was likely preventing Utah's statehood, outlawed the practice in 1890.
 The church president at the time, Wilford Woodruff wrote the Manifesto stating Mormons have disavowed the teaching and practice.
 Some small Mormon groups that split from the LDS Church still practice polygamy, as do a few members of society at large, but these unions are not legally registered or recognized.